Working with PBSG

 $4,191.40 × 46 = $192,804 (if you subtract 6 weeks for leave) |

 From the moment you join PBSG, we’re committed to helping you build a caseload that feels right for you.
-We make every effort to provide referrals as soon as possible, but we’re also intentional about ensuring that the participants you support are people you feel aligned with.
-Our goal is for you to feel comfortable, safe, and genuinely energised by the work you do, not just busy for the sake of it.
+We actively provide referrals as early as possible, while being intentional about ensuring the participants you support are a good fit.

 Under Australian law, you’ll need to register for GST (Goods and Services Tax) if your business turnover is more than $75,000 per year.
 This threshold applies whether you’re operating under an ABN or an ACN.